-Picture-Perfect: New England Fall Road Trip
+Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 Table of Contents Show

-Day 1: Travel to Maine
+Day 1: Travel to Bar Harbor, ME

 Day 2: Acadia National Park